 - Sales and Demand Analysis: The sales performance and demand for products at each price point are examined.
-This involves analyzing historical sales data, market research, and customer feedback to identify which price points generate the highest sales volume and revenue.
+This involves analysing historical sales data, market research, and customer feedback to identify which price points generate the highest sales volume and revenue.

 - Competitor Comparison: Retailers compare their pricing strategy and product offerings with competitors to assess their competitive position.
 This helps identify opportunities for differentiation through pricing or adjustments to match market trends.

 - Price Elasticity Evaluation: Price elasticity, which measures customer sensitivity to price changes, is evaluated.
 By understanding how demand fluctuates with price variations, retailers can determine the impact of price changes on sales volume and revenue.